nigrosimone/ng-simple-state/README.md

 export class AppModule {}
 ```

-### Step 4: Use your store into the component, eg.:
+### Step 4: Use your store into the components, eg.:

 ```ts
 import { Component } from '@angular/core';